What is the Process in Creating a Management Plan?

 - Guidelines for conflicts that arise from SBIR & STTR applications.

 - Status of University academic research.
 Is the company’s product being used, tested, evaluated, or otherwise in any University research?
 If so, has it been disclosed?
-Is there a protocol specific management plan (SFI-DMP) in place?
-Are they following the management mechanisms described in the SFI-DMP?
+Is there a Management Plan approved?
+Are they following the Management Plan?

 - Company use of University resources.
-There should be no use of University resources.
+There should be no use of University resources for company activities.
 Should the company need to use University resources it must go through the official contracting processes with the University (e.g., research contract = Office of Research Services; contract for use of facilities and services = Office of Business Development Services).

 - Are there any other University faculty, staff, students involved in the company’s activities?

 - If there is any interaction with faculty, staff, students, the conflicted academic staff member should inform involved faculty, staff, or students of the potential conflict and provide them with information about who should be contacted in the department should there be a concern.
-Template letters are available for:
+A template letters is available in the UIC Research COI Help Center.

-- Time commitment.
-The academic staff member should discuss his/her time commitment for the outside activity and address any issues or concerns with the Unit Executive Officer.
-The University guideline is 1 day per 7 day week of outside activities; however, a guideline is not a guarantee or an entitlement; it also does not imply that the conflicted academic staff member give up his/her University time commitment obligations to engage in outside activities.
+- Commitment.
+The academic staff member should discuss their time commitment for the Outside Activity and commitments required by their University Responsibilities with the Unit Executive Officer.
+In regards to time commitment, the University guideline is 1 day per 7 day week of Outside Activities; however, a guideline is not a guarantee or an entitlement; academic staff member time commitment to Outside Activities must not conflict with tie commitment to their University Responsibilities.

 - Fiduciary Responsibility.
+Fiduciary role is any position that places the individual to have a legal responsibility to the external entity.
 Define responsibilities for each entity.
 Provide a plan to mitigate any conflicting interests or oversight responsibilities (e.g., recusal in institutional decision-making, changing reporting lines for faculty, staff, or students that are overseen by the conflicted academic staff member).

-- If more than one university employee is in a conflict situation, each will need his or her own management plan.
+- If more than one university employee is in a conflict situation, each will need their own Management Plan.

 5. Proposal Develpment